The Plane, Train, and Bus Travelers Still Need to Wear Masks, Even if They Are VaccinatedBielcor

 This applies even to fully vaccinated travelers.

 Individual states also have their own rules for non-vaccinated, partially vaccinated, and fully vaccinated individuals.
-Places requiring you to wear a mask even if fully vaccinated.
+Places require you to wear a mask even if fully vaccinated.
 Michigan includes one of those that continue to have strict rules, even outdoors.
 Travelers landing in other countries can find they are in serious legal problems and end up staying in foreign jails, even in unwittingly breaking the rules.

 Why Wear a Mask?